laurenmessemer/meeting-intelligence/README.md

 ### What You Can Do in Demo Mode

 * Chat with the agent via the web UI
+* Summarize past meetings
-* Summarize past meetings• Generate follow-up emails
+* Generate follow-up emails
 * Prepare upcoming meeting briefs
 * Observe full orchestration, memory usage, and workflow behavior